-Biology Units 1 & 2
+Biology Units 1 and 2

-VCE Biology enables students to investigate the processes involved in sustaining life.
-In undertaking this subject, students develop an understanding that, all life is connected, and all change has consequences that may affect an individual, a species or all life on the planet.
-Students gain insights into how key science skills underpin much of contemporary biology, and how society applies such skills and concepts to resolve problems and make scientific advancements.
+VCE Biology enables students to investigate the processes involved in sustaining life at cellular, system and species levels.
+In undertaking this study, students develop an understanding that, in the dynamic and interconnected system of life, all change has consequences that may affect an individual, a species or the collective biodiversity of Earth.
+Students gain insights into how molecular and evolutionary concepts and key science skills underpin much of contemporary biology, and how society applies such skills and concepts to resolve problems and make scientific advancements.

-In Unit 1, students examine the structure and function of cells as the structural and functional unit of life.
-Students focus on cell growth, replacement and death and the role of stem cells in new and emerging technologies.
-They explore how systems function through special cells in plants and animals and consider the role internal systems play in maintaining an animal's internal environment.
+In Unit 1 students examine the cell as the structural and functional unit of life, from the single celled to the multicellular organism, including the requirements for sustaining cellular processes.
+Students focus on cell growth, replacement and death and the role of stem cells in differentiation, specialisation and renewal of cells.
+They explore how systems function through cell specialisation in vascular plants and animals, and consider the role homeostatic mechanisms play in maintaining an animal's internal environment.

-In Unit 2, students explore reproduction and the transmission of biological information from generation to generation and the impact this has on species diversity.
+In Unit 2 students explore reproduction and the transmission of biological information from generation to generation and the impact this has on species diversity.
 They apply their understanding of chromosomes to explain the process of meiosis.
 Students consider how the relationship between genes, and the environment and epigenetic factors influence phenotypic expression.
 They explain the inheritance of characteristics, analyse patterns of inheritance, interpret pedigree charts and predict outcomes of genetic crosses.